koszullab/metaTOR/example/manual_curation_of_metator_MAGs.md

 * **Annotating your contigs database**

 Anvio have a function to annotate genes in your contigs database with functions from the NCBI’s Clusters of Orthologus Groups.
-A more complete explanation of this annotation is available [here](https://merenlab.org/2016/10/25/cog-annotation/).
+A more complete explanation of this annotation pipeline is available [here](https://merenlab.org/2016/10/25/cog-annotation/).

 ```sh
 anvi-run-ncbi-cogs -T 16 --sensitive -c anvio/bin_contigs.db